 But downforce is not the only aspect that needs to be optimized.
 There is no one particular design that works for all circuits.
 Depending on the speed and type of the circuit, different configurations are ideal.
 There are more than 20 settings in the rear wing and over 100 settings for the front wing.
 However, there is only one ideal condition.
 The teams need to adjust the configuration for an ideal performance in each race and the team that gets closest to that ideal conditions wins.

-For example, the Italian Grand Prix in Monza has long straights and fast corners and is considered a high-speed circuit.
+For example, the Italian Grand Prix in Monza has long straights and fast corners, and it is considered a high-speed circuit.
 Here, the teams use flat wings to gain the highest possible speeds.
 In contrast, in circuits with lots of narrow corners (like Monaco), wing elements with a steep setting is used.
 This helps generate the maximum possible downforce for the cars to drive through the corners faster.
 Though it is commonly believed that the front wings are responsible for about one-third of the downforce, this can get drastically reduced to one-tenth if there is a car directly ahead.
 Apart from the front wing, about half of the downforce is due to the diffusers on the vehicle underbody.
-These lead the flowing air towards the rear creating a strong suction effect.
+These lead the flowing air towards the rear, creating a strong suction effect.

 Importance of Front Wing in a Formula One Car

 In addition to controlling the downforce, the front wings also control the total airflow around the car.
 Being the first part of the car that the air comes in contact with, the front wing also governs the overall aerodynamics of the F1 car.
 Another function is to direct the airflow in a way that is optimized for the aerodynamics of the car.
-Just to get an idea on the contributions to downforce and drag, we can direct you to the article on “What parts of a Formula 1 car generate the main aerodynamic forces?“.
+Just to get an idea of the contributions to downforce and drag, we can direct you to the article on “What parts of a Formula 1 car generate the main aerodynamic forces?“.

 Front Wing Design

 The front wing is designed in a shape that is opposite of an airfoil.
 Can you guess why?
 Yes, to prevent it from taking off!
 The front wing (or the main plane) is suspended from the nose and runs along the entire length of the car.
-To this main plane, adjustable flaps are attached and at the ends of the main plane, the end plates are attached.
-The different parts of the front-wing are shown marked in Fig. 03.
+To this main plane, adjustable flaps are attached and at the ends of the main plane, the endplates are attached.
+The different parts of the front wing are shown marked in Fig. 03.

-Tip 02: How do the changes in the front wing profile and end plate affect the air flow profiles around / on each other?
+Tip 02: How do the changes in the front wing profile and endplate affect the airflow profiles around/on each other?

-Flow control Techniques
+Flow Control Techniques

 These are the first fix for any flow problem.
 They try to modify the flow by redistributing the overall momentum.
 The fluid with high momentum is brought into the boundary layer.
 Below is an interesting YouTube video with a more detailed explanation on how vortex generators work.

-Concisely, VG’s prevent flow separation.
+Concisely, VGs prevent flow separation.
 They are generally around the height of the local boundary layer and are usually placed at around 20 times local boundary layer height ahead of the point of separation.
-They can be used to generate vortex suction, add downforce and help guide the flow.
+They can be used to generate vortex suction, add downforce, and help guide the flow.